Ninetalesgh/dndcampaign/vault/dm/monster_info.md

 If it takes any radiant damage, it is [Blinded](conditions.md#blinded) until the end of its next turn.
 ### Undead Fortitude
 If damage reduces this creature to 0 HP, it must make a CON Save with a DC of 5 plus the damage taken unless the damage is Radiant or from a Critical Hit.
 On a successful save, this creature drops to 1 HP instead.
+### Rattle
+A creature that hits this creature with a Melee Attack that deals bludgeoning damage must succeed a DC 12 WIS Save or be [Frightened](conditions.md#frightened) until the end of its next turn as it feels its own skeleton twitch slightly.
+### Bonesense
+The skeleton can pinpoint, by scent, the location of any creature with bones within 4 *(6m)* of it, and does not suffer Disadvantage for attacking a creature with bones that it cannot see.